vistadataproject/nodeVISTA/eHMP/PVistAResources/README.md

 KMR, a contractor on eHMP, host an older version of OSEHRA's eHMP release (v1.2) on their [own git](https://github.com/KRMAssociatesInc/eHMP/tree/master/rdk/product/production/rdk) and started some badly needed documentation ...

 >> A resource is a single web service (allergies, or "save allergies"). ...
-A resource is responsible for receiving an HTTP request, performing the processing by interacting with other subsystems, and then returning an HTTP response. ...
+A resource is responsible for receiving an HTTP request, performing the processing by interacting with other subsystems [VistA, JDS], and then returning an HTTP response. ...
 A resource server is a deployable unit, including a set of resource and specific configuration. ... the VistA Core ecosystem has one single resource server, VistA Exchange API Resource Server.

 In effect, here are some additional patterns added onto to _express_ and other common node.js modules to discipline the development of VistA and JDS services.
 It is appropriate that the "RDK" is called __node-vistaexpress__ in its package.json (see copies of server setup and scripts in _RDKServer_) and this _node-vistaexpress_ is a peer of EWD, a VistA and NoSQL aware node.js server framework (oh the parallel plumbing we weave ...).